Architecture

 Event-driven middleware: Kafka

-The primary way to ensure the pipeline’s modules can communicate is using an event-driven middleware, where the modules can publish data on the appropriate topics.
+The primary way to ensure the pipeline’s modules can communicate is by using an event-driven middleware, where the modules can publish data on the appropriate topics.
 This way, all communication through the middleware is asynchronous.
 With this approach, every time new data is available to be used by a certain module, it will consume the data in the corresponding topic automatically (the middleware moves the data as close to real-time as possible).
 Therefore, the middleware acts as an intermediary between different pipeline components, assuring that the modules are decoupled, which is fundamental to ensure reduced interdependence between the system’s components and reliable event processing (very important for our pipeline).
-This separation enhances the system's adaptability, maintainability, and scalability, by allowing individual parts to be modified without significantly impacting others.
+This separation enhances the system’s adaptability, maintainability, and scalability by allowing individual parts to be modified without significantly impacting others.

 So, the middleware was implemented using Kafka.
 We chose this technology because it is designed to handle large volumes of data, has low latency, and is highly used in event-driven architectures (architecture shown in the previous figure).
-Kafka is also excellent for transmitting data in real-time for machine learning (ML) applications such as forecasting and model monitoring.
+Kafka is also excellent for transmitting data in real-time for ML applications such as forecasting and model monitoring.
 This technology is great for environments where data size growth is high, as it can be scaled horizontally and guarantees message durability (data retention for a defined time).
 The architecture of this technology also offers great fault tolerance, which is important for our solution, since no message sent between services must be lost.

 APIs: FastAPI

-FastAPI is a modern web framework that is relatively fast and used to build APIs in Python and which automatically produces documentation of the implemented APIs (OpenAPI and Swagger).
+FastAPI is a modern web framework that is fast and used to build APIs in Python and which automatically produces documentation of the implemented APIs (OpenAPI and Swagger).
 This framework is simple and easy to use, reducing development and maintenance time.
 It is also important to note that it is compatible with Pytorch and Scikit-learn, facilitating integration into MLOps pipelines.
 FastAPI is therefore an efficient and fast way to produce APIs, without wasting time documenting them.

 Data storage: influxDB and ClickHouse